redpanda-data/connect/docs/configuration.md

       cache: objects
 ```

+Note that the path of a reference is relative to the configuration file containing the
+reference, therefore the path used above is `./foo.yaml` and not `./config/foo.yaml`.

-These references can be nested.
+If you like, these references can even be nested.

 It is further possible to use environment variables to specify which snippet
 to load.
 This works because environment variable interpolations within